ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

     });
 ```

 I know, the expression I wrote there is not safe, it is just an example.
-But it should give you an idea how easily you can now write compilable expression that we can integrate.
+But it should give you an idea of how easily you can now write compilable expression that we can integrate.
 All of these are compilable expressions, we will integrate the expression specified into the compiled resolver method.

 Also we could go further and you could write a selector for your resolver compiler extension that really inspects the parameter.
 These inspections are run at startup so there is no overhead on the runtime.